-Families who have been enrolled in ABS are eligible to apply for financial aid.
+All families who have been enrolled in ABS are eligible to apply for financial aid.
 There is a limited amount of funds that are distributed to applying and eligible families based upon financial need.
-At the beginning of each semester currently enrolled families may apply for financial aid.
-The application for financial aid can be found on our website.
+At the beginning of each academic year currently enrolled families may apply for financial aid.
+The application for financial aid can be found in the enrollment or annual re-enrollment package.
 The aid process begins with a completed financial aid application.